Try for free

 7. Good design is long-lasting

-A good design never loses its relevance, and thus it never appears antiquated.
-Therefore, rather than seeking to follow fashionable trends, a good design should strive to remain timeless.
+A good design never loses its relevance, so it never appears antiquated.
+Therefore, rather than following fashionable trends, a good design should strive to remain timeless.

 Digital design has a much harder correlation to this specific principle, more often focusing on iterations being a positive aspect to keep up with the rapid pace of technology.